suztopp/stopp-portfolio2021/README.md

 ### **PURPOSE**

 The purpose of this website is to act as an example and showcase of my work ethic, in progress skills and personality.
 It's directed at potential Development employers or recruiters.
+I wanted to also show my tastes in colour and imagery.
+I wanted this site to stand out and be a fun place to visit.

 ### **FEATURES**

 Main Pages

 HOME - My Home Page is designed to show the most personality.
 It welcomes you to my site, tells you my name, and shows navigation to all other pages and social links.
+It also shows a tiny bit of animation in desktop size for an added bit of excitement.

-ABOUT ME - The About Me page is designed to describe me and my personality.
+ABOUT ME - The About Me page is designed to describe me and my history and likes-wants.
 It shows the audience what I look like, as well as general information.

 WORK/STUDY - The Work Study page touches on previous career work, current study work, and has a downloadable CV PDF.

 BLOG POSTS - Place Holder pages showing what a single blog and blog list would look like eventually.

-Blog Example 1
+Blog Example 1 - Place Holder

-Blog Example 2
+Blog Example 2 - Place Holder

-Blog Example 3
+Blog Example 3 - Place Holder

-Blog Example 4
+Blog Example 4 - Place Holder

-Blog Example 5
+Blog Example 5 - Place Holder

 ### **RESPONSIVENESS**

-This website is mostly mobile and tablet responsive, which I will continue to improve over time.
+This website is mostly mobile responsive, but needs further work for Tablets.
+I will continue to improve this over time as I learn more.
 Text will change as sizing changes, and images will move as needed or be removed.
+I removed the footer on smaller views as well to make pages less cluttered.

 ### **NAVIGATION**

 The website uses a nav bar at the top of the page, which in desktop view has both icons and words, and in smaller views has a hamburger menu to house those links.
-There is also a clickable icon in the top left that will take you to the Home Page.
+There is also a clickable Moon icon in the top left that will take you to the Home Page, I didn't label this as I wanted it to be a fun find for the user.
 The NavBar includes links to all pages on the site, as well as Github, LinkedIn, and Instagram.
 All links are interactive in the sense that they show an underline and colour change when hovered over.
 This allows a user to know where they are navigating to.

 ### **ACCESSIBILITY**

 The site has been audited via Lighthouse on Chrome Dev Tools.
 Results are below.
+I worked on various changes to try and improve this as much as possible, but would love to learn how to make the image based pages were accessible for everyone.

 IMAGE HERE

 ### **SRI**

 A Sub Resource Integrity check has been added.
 This is a security measure.
-This was a final step after deploying the website, to provide secure use of the site's CSS and HTML.
+This was a final step for the website, to provide secure use of the site's CSS and HTML.
+I have used multiple hash tags for this.

 ### **DESIGN**